Divine Comedy: English translations

 The Divine Comedy has been translated into English more times than any other language, and new English translations of the Divine Comedy continue to be published regularly.
 Notable English translations of the complete poem include the following.

 A number of other translators, such as Robert Pinsky, have translated the Inferno only.

-In the arts
+In popular culture

 The Divine Comedy has been a source of inspiration for countless artists for almost seven centuries.
 There are many references to Dante's work in literature.
 In music, Franz Liszt was one of many composers to write works based on the Divine Comedy.
+In contemporary music, Hozier's 2023 album Unreal Unearth also draws inspiration from Dante's epic.
 In sculpture, the work of Auguste Rodin includes themes from Dante.
-Sculptor Timothy Schmalz created a series of 100 sculptures, one for each canto, on the 700th anniversary of the date of Dante’s death, and many visual artists have illustrated Dante's work, as shown by the examples above.
+Sculptor Timothy Schmalz created a series of 100 sculptures, one for each canto, on the 700th anniversary of the date of Dante's death, and many visual artists have illustrated Dante's work, as shown by the examples above.
 There have also been many references to the Divine Comedy in cinema, television, comics and video games.